WordsOut poems by Godfrey

 troubling questions of pain, suffering and alienation.
 The

-thoughts" he is not describing a more taxing logic but an entirely
+thoughts" they are not describing a more taxing logic but a quite

-and of which the bible only gives us clues.
+and to which the bible only gives us clues.
 All

-the evidence is that God specializes in the
+the evidence is that the god specializes in the

-avoidance of obvious behaviour, and it makes sense therefore to embrace
+avoidance of obvious behaviour, and it makes sense to embrace

 this.
 Such an approach does not take us away from belief in the